KBTG-TechJam/techjam2018-codesquad-questions/README.md

 LaTeX source files for this document is released under [The LaTeX Project Public License Version 1.3c](LICENSE)

+## Contributions

+Contributions to this document is accepted via Pull Request.

+Want to add new content?
+Please discuss via Issues page first.

 ## Fonts In This Document

 - [Sarabun by Cadson Demak](https://github.com/cadsondemak/Sarabun) under SIL Open Font License